Skip to Content

 If there was any recent construction work done on your property, you might want to consider taking a close look at the tree.
 There is a pretty high chance that the health of the tree might be affected as a result.

-Even subtle changes usually indicate signs of soil stress, and may affect the quality of the roots.
-Foot damage is easy to spot, because the roots will begin to appear above the ground, indicating that the plant is tilting toward one side or maybe the roots are not being properly embedded in the plant.
+Even subtle changes usually indicate signs of soil stress and may affect the quality of the roots.
+Foot damage is easy to spot because the roots will begin to appear above the ground, indicating that the plant is tilting toward one side or maybe the roots are not being properly embedded in the plant.

-6 – Scratch Test
+6. Scratch Test

-Checking the cambium layer of the plant is a great way to figure out whether it is in a healthy condition or not.
+Checking the cambium layer of the tree is a great way to figure out whether it is in a healthy condition or not.
 The cambium layer is right underneath the dry layer on top of the bark.

 All you need to do is take a pocket knife and then strip out the outer layer of the bark.
 If the cambium layer is green, the tree still has life inside.
 On the other hand, if the bark is dry on the inside, it’s a clear sign that the tree is dying.